* Investors focus on Fed comments, indexes near highs

 * Facebook rises in premarket, trading could be volatile

-NEW YORK, Oct 31 (Reuters) - U.S. stock index futures pointed to a flat open on Thursday, as some strong corporate earnings gave investors a reason to buy, though they remained cautious, with indexes near record levels, as they digested recent comments from the Federal Reserve.
+NEW YORK, Oct 31 (Reuters) - U.S. stock index futures edged lower on Thursday, suggesting the market's rally may have run out of gas, as investors continued to digest recent comments from the Federal Reserve.

-The Fed said Wednesday it had a weaker growth outlook for the U.S. economy, though it held its stimulus program steady for now, as expected.
-The comments sparked an equity market decline, with the S&P 500 snapping a four-day streak of gains.
+* The central bank said Wednesday it had a weaker growth outlook for the U.S. economy, though it held its stimulus program steady for now, as expected.
+Its views sparked an equity market decline, with the S&P 500 snapping a four-day streak of gains.

-S&P 500 futures fell 1.4 point but remained above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 1 point and Nasdaq 100 futures lost 13 points.
+* S&P 500 futures fell 4.3 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures slid 27 points and Nasdaq 100 futures lost 14.75 points.

-Of 313 companies in the S&P 500 that reported earnings through Wednesday morning, 68.4 percent topped Wall Street expectations, above the 63 percent beat rate since 1994 and the 66 percent rate for the past four quarters, according to Thomson Reuters data.
-Only 53.7 percent of companies have topped revenue expectations, well below the 61 percent average since 2002.
+* Of 313 companies in the S&P 500 that reported earnings through Wednesday morning, 68.4 percent topped Wall Street expectations, above the 63 percent beat rate since 1994 and the 66 percent rate for the past four quarters, according to Thomson Reuters data.